punakha

 5. Local Food Experience

-6. Jigme Dorji National Park & Koma Tsachu Hot Springs
+6. Jigme Dorji National Park and Koma Tsachu Hot Springs

-8. Punakha Dzong – The Palace of Great Happiness
+7. Punakha Dzong: The Palace of Great Happiness

-Must-do: Take a guided tour to learn about the history of Bhutan’s kings and monks who once ruled from here.
+Must-do: Take a guided tour to hear the stories of the kings and monks who once ruled from here.

 9. Khamsum Yulley Namgyal Chorten

 Must-do: Carry water and good walking shoes.
-The hike is moderately challenging but worth it.
+The hike is moderately challenging but worth every step.

-Must-do: Look out for the colourful phallus symbols painted on houses in the nearby village – they are believed to ward off evil spirits.
+Must-do: Look out for the colourful phallus symbols painted on nearby houses.
+Locals believe they ward off evil spirits, and somehow it all makes perfect sense in Bhutan.

 If we had to make a short list of places to visit in Punakha, here’s where you would start: